SimonStJG/fourbuttons/README.md

 ## TODO

 Some things I could do?
 But who has the time.
 * Tidy up my half-baked DIY actor framework!
-  * Don't panic when stopping locally
-  * check what happens when we get SIGTERM, etc..
+(Actually test it, write some tests, ?handle sigterm)
 * Test the core notification logic now it isn't all tied up with threads.
 * Devcontainer with pinned rust version, clippy version, etc
 * Store scheduler state in DB.